HimavaanChandra/turtle_follow/README.md

 # turtle_follow
 ## Turtlebot Following Task
 This project controls a Turtlebot robot with the task of following another Turtlebot.This will be done through the development of a program with the application of sensing, path planning and control.A  Gazebo  simulation  will  also  be  used  allowing  for  a  plethora  of  testing  to  be  conducted  in  a  safe  and controlled environment.
-This will be donebefore introducing real world testing that could pose a risk to student and staff safety as well as damageto the Turtlebot and surrounding environment.
+This will be done before introducing real world testing that could pose a risk to student and staff safety as well as damage to the Turtlebot and surrounding environment.
 Sensors that will be utilized for this project include an RGB-D sensor for the detection of the other robot and a LiDAR for close range peripheral sensing.

 This program and simulation will then be able to be utilized as a template for future following, sensing and movement projects.
 This involves projects in the automated manufacturing, autonomous mining and farming, public transport,and private civilian transport industries.The application of real-world sensors will also provide experience and knowledge that will prove to bebeneficial for future projects.

 ## The Turtle_Follow project is made up of:
-* Main
-* Turtle Follow
+* Turtle Follow (Main c++ code)
-* Gazebo Package
+* Gazebo and Tag Package

 ## How to run Gazebo Simulation
 * Prerequisites: ar_track_alvar package